Ty France Player Props: Mariners vs. Rangers

 Ty France At The Plate

-- France has picked up an RBI in 32.1% of his games this season, with more than one RBI in 10.7% of his games.
-He has also driven in three or more runs in one contest.
+- France has had an RBI in 19 games this year (33.3%), including six multi-RBI outings (10.5%).
+He has also driven in three or more of his team's runs in one contest.

-- He has scored in 44.6% of his games this season, with two or more runs scored in 10.7%.
+- He has scored in 26 games this year (45.6%), including multiple runs in six games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.